apt-get install squid apache2-utils

 To save us trouble later, we test whether the file works as intended.
 Squid uses external programs to authenticate users; for Digest authentication, it pipes username and realm to an external program (Update: renamed to digest_file_auth recently!) and if username and realm are known to the program, it returns the MD5 hash:

 # /usr/lib/squid3/digest_pw_auth -c /etc/squid3/passwd "matthias":"SurfinUSA" 0fb904a2a976add85091cf0115db9d7b CTRL^D #

 The auth_param lines set up digest authentication.
 In our example, Squid runs two digest_pw_auth child processes for authenticating users.
 The acl line basically places all authenticated users in a group auth_users.
-Using the http_access command, only users from this group are allowed access, to all others, access is denied (careful, order matters for
+Using the http_access command, only users from this group are allowed access, to all others, access is denied (careful, order matters for http_access!).

-Finally, we let Squid listen on port 3128.
-To prevent script kiddies from attacking your proxy, it makes sense to use a non-standard port (3128 is Squid's default).
+Finally, we let Squid listen on port 13128.
+To prevent script kiddies from attacking your proxy, we use a non-standard port (3128 is Squid's default).